kataweb/wp2syslog/readme.txt

 == Changelog ==

+= 1.0.2 =
+* fix: compatibility with php 5.3 (sorry, php -l *php won't work as I expected).

+= 1.0.1 =
+* fix: Backward compatibility with php 5.3.
+Warranty: I've not fully tested with php 5.3.

 = 1.0.0 =
 * changes: Refactoring with helping of some phpunit tests.
 * changes: The string ident 'core', which is added to each wp core message, is changed to more eloquent 'wpcore'.